apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 returns null.
 The permissions of the new child page match the permissions of the parent.
 ### allowedChildTypes(*page*) *[api]*
+Return an array of child page type names permitted given the specified parent page.
+If page is null, allowable type names for the home page are returned.
+### isAllowedChildType(*page*, *type*) *[api]*
+Return true if the given type name is allowable for a child of the given page.
+If page is null, this method returns true if the given type name is allowable for the home page.
 ### move(*req*, *movedId*, *targetId*, *position*, *options*, *callback*) *[api]*
 Move a page already in the page tree to another location.